leeturner/hugo-devresume-theme/README.md

 * I have added the ability to load some custom css.
 I wanted a little more spacing between certain elements and added this as a custom css file in the `<head>`.
 * Disabled unused pages/routes in the example config file, so we don't get unnecessary files generated
 * Allow the main CV summary to be split into multiple paragraphs
+* Allow a `url` to be specified in the project properties and allow markdown to be used in the project `tagline`